Transcript

 Why should I do this assessment?

 This e-assessment completes the learning you began with the CPPE Fundamentals of cardiovascular therapeutics e-course.
 Access and successful completion will contribute to your own personal development plan, be recorded in your My CPPE record and will enable you to complete a CPD entry on the learning.
-It may also provide evidence for achieving competencies in the RPS Foundation or Advanced Pharmacy Frameworks.
+It may also provide evidence for achieving competencies in the different competency frameworks that apply across your career.
 If you are working towards completing a Declaration of Competence for a pharmacy service, successful completion of this assessment will provide evidence of your learning.

 This tool presents an overview of data on cardiovascular and cardiovascular related conditions of heart disease, stroke, diabetes and kidney disease.